-Hence, the study of the particular cases of Models (E), $(E^c)$ and $(E^u)$ with constraints on the number of limiting profiles is not an easy task.
-Our analysis of the case of two limiting profiles coupled with unanimity shows that it is unlikely that a purely axiomatic investigation will allow us to obtain clear answers to this question.
+Hence, we do not have a complete answer to the research question that was at the beginning of our work, i.e., investigate the expressiveness gain brought by increasing the size of the set of profiles in ETRI-nB.
+We nevertheless think that this question is important and deserves further study.
+Our results show that it is somewhat unlikely that a purely axiomatic investigation will allow us to obtain clear answers to this research question.
 Hence, this is also a plea to combine axiomatic work with other types of work, e.g., based on computer simulation.